For Excellence in Writing to Advance Social Justice

 The Student Stowe Prize was first awarded in 2012 to Hannah C. Morgan (college) and Tess Domb Sadoff (high school).
 Read more about the 2012 Student Stowe Prize winners.

 The Student Stowe Prize will be awarded again in 2016.
-Please visit again later for details.
+Guidelines and timeline will be announced in May 2015.